How to Read Google Ads Reports?

 ROAS should be as high as possible, however, remember about the economy of scale and the fact that increasing your ROAS constantly may result in a decrease in revenue.
 Most often – together with the client – we define the target and minimum ROAS and later the report outlines whether we’re heading in the right direction.

-If you’re searching for a tool that presents data outlining the results of Google Ads campaigns in a comprehensible way, check Google Data Studio.
+If you’re searching for a tool that presents data outlining the results of Google Ads campaigns in a comprehensible way, check Google Looker Studio.
 The implementation of this tool will take you to the higher level of reporting and analyzing your performance indicators will become more enjoyable than ever before.
 On one page of the report we provide clear data tailored to the individual needs and preferences of the client.
 Reports aren’t only about numbers.
 Properly described information is a valuable guideline suggesting the next steps that might be taken by the company in the areas such as investments or marketing.
-We hope that our little crib notes discussing the key indicators of Google Ads campaigns will make your work with Google Data Studio a real pleasure.
+We hope that our little crib notes discussing the key indicators of Google Ads campaigns will make your work with Google Looker Studio a real pleasure.

 Author